Project

 Actions #2

-Updated by Denis 'GNUtoo' Carikli over 3 years ago
+Updated by Denis 'GNUtoo' Carikli about 4 years ago

 The issue with linux-libre is also that it completely blocks the use of nonfree firmwares.